A.J. Dillon Player Prop Bets for the NFL Playoffs | Green Bay vs. San Francisco 1/22/2022

 Matchup vs. San Francisco

-- In his only career matchup against the 49ers, Dillon recorded 18 rushing yards, 27.5 fewer yards than his over/under in Saturday's game.
+- In his only career matchup against the 49ers, Dillon had 18 rushing yards, 22.5 fewer yards than his over/under in Saturday's game.

-- Dillon did not have a touchdown run in that outing against the 49ers.
+- Dillon did not have a touchdown run in that matchup against the 49ers.

-- The 49ers have the NFL's seventh-ranked defense against the run, giving up 103.5 yards per game.
+- Conceding 103.5 rushing yards per game, the 49ers have the seventh-ranked run defense in the NFL.

-- This year the 49ers are ranked 21st in the NFL in rushing touchdowns conceded (17).
+- This season the 49ers have given up 17 rushing TDs.
+They are ranked 21st in the NFL in that category.

 Recent Performances